 To make your ceremony a success, the Chamber will:

-	- Announce in our weekly eNews, which reaches over 6,000 individuals.
+- Announce in our weekly eNews, which reaches almost 8,000 individuals.

 - Submit event information to the local media.
 Please note, the Chamber cannot guarantee media coverage.

 - Local and state legislators will be invited to attend and make remarks.
 Please note, the Chamber cannot guarantee their attendance.